gergelyfazekas/trading/README.md

 **Code:**

 All .py files only contain functions and classes and cannot be run on their own.
 Since most of the analysis is done on a one-off basis
-(e.g. there is no need to calculate the returns of a stock multiple times) these functions are imported to jupyter notebooks to create adhoc pipelines.
+(e.g. there is no need to calculate the historical returns of a stock multiple times) these functions are imported to jupyter notebooks to create adhoc pipelines.

 - portfolio_class.py and stock_class.py establish classes for Stock and Portfolio objects.
 Methods of a Stock instance are used to calculate time series properties and technical indicators.
 Methods of a Portfolio instance are used to derive portfolio related attributes such as keeping track of the current portfolio, cash/invested balance, rate of diversification etc.
 - database.py is a collection of yahoo finance related querying functions and sql oriented functions, this script is used together with stock_class.py